-The IUP Health Service, located in the Center for Health and Well-Being, Suites on Maple East, is open Monday through Friday from 8:00 a.m. to 4:00 p.m. for appointments only.
-(Hours will return to 8:00 a.m. to 4:30 p.m. during the fall semester.)
-Walk-in visits are no longer permitted.
+The IUP Health Service, located in the Center for Health and Well-Being, Suites on Maple East, is open Monday through Thursday from 8:00 a.m. to 4:30 p.m. and Friday from 10:00 a.m. to 4:30 p.m. for appointments only.

 The Pennsylvania Department of Health Indiana County State Health Center (724-357-2995) is the first point of contact for coordination and guidance regarding all COVID-19 concerns.
 For questions or concerns that cannot wait until the next business day,